CheesySteve/first-one/Lab2/readme.md

 ### Data Representation
 ##### Numeric Conversions
 The decimal number system is the system we use and are familier with.
 It uses the base power of 10.
 Binary uses a base power of 2 and hexadecimal uses a base power of 16.
+##### Hexadecimal Color Representation
+#ff016b is the hexadecimal number output for vivid pink.
+This color could be problematic if the user is color blind.
+If the text or other information is written in this color, a color blind person might not be able to see it.
+Also, the color is very bright and can cause strain when looking at it for too long.
 ### Conclusion